Remarkable upper bounds for interpolation error constants on triangles: MATLAB code for verification

-This section presents the MATLAB code used in this study.
-To run these codes, the Symbolic Math Toolbox, an option of MATLAB, is also required.
-All programs listed here are available for download on GitHub \cite{GitHub}.
+In this appendix, we present MATLAB codes used in this study.
+To run these codes, Symbolic Math Toolbox, an optional add-on to MATLAB, is also required.
+All programs listed here are available for download on GitHub~\cite{GitHub}.

 {\tt C1\_verify.m}, {\tt C2\_verify.m}, and {\tt C3\_verify.m} are codes that verify Theorem~\ref{Verified_Result1} and Theorem~\ref{Verified_Result2} for $C_1, C_2, C_3$, and {\tt C4\_verify.m} is a code that verifies Theorem~\ref{Verified_Result1} for $C_4$.
 INTALB \cite{Rump2,MooreKearfottCloud} is required to execute these codes.